AaronVerDow/nix/common/apparmor/README.md

     sudo aa-status

 Configuration syntax errors will leave the entire service in the stopped state.
-Some profile errors will allow Apparmor to run with the already loaded profiles, but the remaining profiles will be skipped.
+Some profile errors will allow AppArmor to run with the already loaded profiles, but the remaining profiles will be skipped.

 ## Use